baskin/hnh/www/README.md

 - welcome
   - configure button on welcome page not working
   - welcome splash: show total hunts, total favs
-  - welcome splash: show did you know
+  - welcome splash: show "did you know"
 - home
-  - show image placeholder
-  - reset image, and iframe on pull to refresh
   - different layout for landscape
-  - save fav
   - share
   - see comments
-  - show time created
   - iframe issue: allow page to open in new page
 - history
   - remove from history button